iCliniq Logo

 Hello doctor,

-I recently had my cardiac MRI.
-My cardiac index is 2.3.
-And my ejection fractions are 56, 47 and 67.
+I recently had a cardiac MRI.
+My cardiac index is 2.3, and my ejection fractions are 56, 47, and 67 percent.
 Do these ejection fractions seem normal?
 Is my cardiac index low?
-I have increased heart rate during exercise and pain in my left arm.
+I experience an increased heart rate during exercise and pain in my left arm.

 Hello,